Defending Against Marijuana & Cocaine Possession Charges in Jacksonville

 Aggressive representation from Florida drug crime lawyers

 When you have been charged with drug possession, you need to be represented by an assertive and knowledgeable attorney.
-At Robert Shafer & Associates, P.A., our lawyers have more than 80 years of combined experience handling drug crimes cases in Florida.
+At Shafer Law, P.A., our lawyers have more than 80 years of combined experience handling drug crimes cases in Florida.
 Few drug crime charges are as severe as marijuana or cocaine possession.
 We provide an effective and aggressive defense against your charges.

 Marijuana charges in Florida